-Course #: 08899 Credits: 1⁄2-1 PEIMS #: N1302537 Grades: 10-12 This course is designed to provide parenting s are parents or are expecting a child.
-Technic provided in the following areas: personal dev adult/parenthood roles, prenatal/postnatal of development, family management, parentin infant and childhood health and nutritional r managing multiple roles of parent, student, or cal information is velopment, care, child ng responsibilities, needs, and Prerequisites: Open to male and female students who are parents and to students who are pregnant
+Course #: 08899 Credits: 1⁄2-1 PEIMS #: N1302537 Grades: 10-12

+This course is designed to provide parenting skills to students who are parents or are expecting a child.
+Technical information is provided in the following areas: personal development, adult/parenthood roles, prenatal/postnatal care, child development, family management, parenting responsibilities, infant and childhood health and nutritional needs, and managing multiple roles of parent, student, and wage earner.

+Prerequisites: Open to male and female students who are parents and to students who are pregnant